The Amalgamation of AI and Hybrid Cloud

 Related

-Accelerated Digital Transformation
+Accelerated Digital Transformation with Hybrid Cloud

 “The IT practitioner already has his expectations set,” he said.
 “You have to manage up the chain and set expectations that this is not going to solve all the world's problems.”

-Still, there growing enthusiasm around finding ways for AI and ML to increase productivity.
-This is inherent in digital transformation, where business digitize processes and aspects of their operations in order to be more agile, efficient and higher performing.
+Still, there is growing enthusiasm around finding ways for AI and ML to increase productivity.
+This is inherent in digital transformation, where businesses digitize processes and aspects of their operations in order to be more agile, efficient and higher performing.
 Digitizing processes can open the way for experimenting with automation AI and ML.

-One example is how a small IT team inside Nutanix documented data center infrastructure then used an open source took called NetBox to automate IT inventory.
+One example is how a small IT team inside Nutanix documented data center infrastructure then used an open source tool called NetBox to automate IT inventory.
 A few months later, the team expanded that into a tool that helps manage resources across hybrid multicloud operations.

 Related